-Remember those crazy days way back in 2017, when the 49ers stunk and the kid from New England made a late relief appearance in an inevitable loss to Seattle and dropped a dime on Louis Murphy in the end zone and then energized the fan base with five straight wins to close out a terrible season?
+Remember those crazy days way back in 2017, when the 49ers stunk and the kid from New England made a late relief appearance, dropped a touchdown dime on Louis Murphy in an inevitable loss to Seattle and then energized the fan base with five straight wins to close out a terrible season?

 Ah, simpler times.